Adur Homes' Leasehold Team

-To behave in a neighbourly manner, and not to do certain things without the landlord's consent, e.g. make alterations.
+To behave in a neighbourly manner, and not to do certain things without the landlord's consent, for example, make alterations.

 To allow the Council access to your flat for example to trace a fault or effect a repair, usually upon reasonable notice, but immediately in an emergency situation.

-To pay ground rent, and a proportionate contribution to the costs of maintaining and managing the building.
+To pay ground rent, and a proportionate contribution to the costs of maintaining, repairing and managing the building.